 Ease of Use

-At first sight, ProtonVPN’s official website gives you a bliss feeling.
-The website is well optimized, looks futuristic and very easy to navigate.
+At first sight, ProtonVPN’s official website gives you a blissful feeling.
+The website is well optimized, looks futuristic, and very easy to navigate.
 Every button and text link are well placed and lead to relevant pages of the VPN.

 You can start by clicking on the “Sign up” or the “Get ProtonVPN” buttons.
 You’ll then be redirected to a subscription page, where you follow these simple steps: